Why did you have to go and do that, Phil?

 You grow out of Habitat by the time you’re 40, a complete stranger once told me with a surprising air of confidence.

 Looking around our house, a suburban monument to Habitat furniture of the period 1985-2000, I think she was probably right.
 We’ve bought a few frames and mugs since then but our last big purchase was the solid slate table that has sat utterly immovable in our dining room for 14 years.
-“Hope your husband’s strong,” one of the three knackered looking deliverymen who heaved the thing into the house said as he sat slumped on a chocolate brown Habitat sofa (also late 1990s vintage), sugary tea in hand.
+“Hope your husband’s strong,” one of the three knackered looking deliverymen who heaved the thing into the house apparently said as he sat slumped on a chocolate brown Habitat sofa (also late 1990s vintage), sugary tea in hand.

 Our once hardcore Habitat addiction was finally defeated by the closure of the Tunbridge Wells branch.
 We would now have to travel 40 miles to Brighton or Canterbury to play the game of matching shelf prices with unticketed products, or marvel at the sheer gall of Habitat ‘sale’ pricing.